-Transitions Support Service synthesis report
+Transitions Support Service evaluation

-- The ability to remain living with, or return to live with, a caregiver, until they are 21
+- the ability to remain living with, or return to live with, a caregiver, until they are 21

-- Advice and assistance until they are 25.
+- advice and assistance until they are 25.

-The synthesis found that:
+The studies found that:

 - The new service had been successfully established

 - Pre-transition planning was not yet consistent, with variations in practice noted.
 It seems that transition planning works best in regions with a dedicated Oranga Tamariki transition resource.